-In addition to those assets directly owned by the District, certain information of the assets of component units, such as the University of the District of Columbia and the Washington Convention and Sports Authority, have also been added to CARSS.
-In addition, the OCFO completed earlier this year a large-scale project to add the assets of the District of Columbia Housing Authority (DCHA), which is a separate legal entity, to CARSS as well.
+In addition to those assets directly owned by the District, the assets of certain component units, such as the University of the District of Columbia, have also been added to CARSS.
+In addition, the OCFO completed in 2022 a large-scale project to add the assets of the District of Columbia Housing Authority (DCHA), which is a separate legal entity, to CARSS as well.
 This project is discussed in more detail later in this appendix.
 While the assets of these component units are separately maintained and funded by those entities, and not from the District's general fund, their addition will allow for a more complete picture of the overall health of all of the District's assets.